IBM/core-dump-handler/charts/core-dump-handler/README.md

 The [Helm](https://helm.sh/) cli to run the chart

-An [S3](https://en.wikipedia.org/wiki/Amazon_S3) compatible object storage solution.
+An [S3 Protocol Compatible](https://en.wikipedia.org/wiki/Amazon_S3) object storage solution.

 A [CRIO](https://cri-o.io/) compatible container runtime on the kubernetes hosts.
 If you service provider uses something else we will willingly recieve patches to support them.